 Microsoft is an excellent example of how to put an innovation strategy to use.
 By making its strategy a core part of employee responsibilities, Microsoft helps its employees at every level to make innovation a key part of what they do.

 It’s an unavoidable fact that innovation carries the risk of failure.
 For every example of world-changing innovation, there’s a whole trash heap of failed ideas.

 Rather than running from this fact, companies need to come to peace with it.
 Acknowledge the possibility of failure, dedramatize it and encourage risky initiatives to help employees approach innovation in a more open and inventive way.

 That’s why market leaders like Coke, Netflix, and Amazon never shy away from acknowledging their past failures.

 As Coca-Cola CEO James Quincey puts it, “If we’re not making mistakes, we’re not trying hard enough.”
-And anyway, while the New Coke fiasco grabbed a bunch of headlines, in the end it hardly put a dent in Coke’s position as market leader.
+And anyway, while the New Coke fiasco grabbed a bunch of headlines, in the end it hardly put a dent in Coke’s position as a market leader.

 Willingness to experiment